 - Club membership is open to all.

-- The membership year runs from January to December.
+- The membership year runs from January to December, and rates are reduced for those who join later in the year.

 - Club membership fees also include membership of British Orienteering and affiliation to the South East Orienteering Association.

-- The junior rate applies to anyone aged 20 or younger on 31 December 2021.
+- The Junior rate applies to anyone aged 20 or younger on 31 December 2023.

 - You can join online via the British Orienteering website.